MicrosoftDocs/mixed-reality/mixed-reality-docs/implementing-3d-app-launchers.md

 ## XML
 > [!NOTE]
-> This feature was added as part of the 2017 Fall Creators update for Immersive headsets, and the 2018 Spring Creators update on HoloLens.
-Make sure your application is targeting a version of the Windows SDK greater than or equal to 10.0.16299 on Immersive Headsets and 10.0.17125 on HoloLens.
-You can find the latest Windows SDK [here](https://developer.microsoft.com/en-US/windows/downloads/windows-10-sdk)
+> This feature was added as part of the 2017 Fall Creators Update (RS3) for immersive headsets and will be supported by HoloLens with the upcoming RS4 update (you can test it early by installing the [HoloLens RS4 Preview](hololens-rs4-preview.md).
+Make sure your application is targeting a version of the Windows SDK greater than or equal to 10.0.16299 on immersive Headsets and 10.0.17125 on HoloLens.
+You can find the latest Windows SDK [here](https://developer.microsoft.com/en-US/windows/downloads/windows-10-sdk).

  First, at the top of the app manifest add the uap5 schema and include it as an ignorable namespace: